aspose-barcode/Aspose.BarCode-Products/barcode/en/jasperreports/_index.md

                     Easy Deployment
                 </h2>
                 <p>
-                    Aspose.BarCode for JasperReports is coded purely in Java and is provided as a single JAR document and can be easily deployed on machines with JasperReports or JasperServer installed.
+                    Aspose.BarCode for JasperReports provides a special set of tools to work with barcodes in JasperReports.
+Using this API, developers can scan barcodes placed in existing reports or add them to new reports.
+This barcode library is coded purely in Java and is provided as a single JAR document and can be easily deployed on machines with JasperReports or JasperServer installed.
 To install the JasperReports barcode extension, simply copy the JAR document to the right folder location and start working.
                 </p>
             </div>
 <!--simpleHeaderDescriptionSection1 End-->